Introduction to Machine Learning for the Sciences: Unsupervised Learning

-\paragraph{Arithmetics with GANs ---} it has been demonstrated that GANs can do linear arithmetics with inputs to add or remove abstract features from the output.
-This has been demonstrated using a DCGAN trained on images of faces.
-The gender and the feature `wearing glasses' can be added or subtracted and thus changed at will.
-Of course such a result is only empirical, there is no formal mathematical theory why it works.

-\paragraph{Using GANs with labelled data ---} it has been shown that, if (partially) labeled data is available, using the labels when training $D$ may improve the performance of $G$.
-In this constellation, $G$ has still the same task as before and does not interact with the labels.
-If data with $n$ classes exist, then $D$ will be constructed as a classifier for $(n+1)$ classes, where the extra class corresponds to `fake' data that $D$ attributes to coming from $G$.
+Consider now a range of $\bm{x}$ for which $P_{\mathrm{data}}(\bm{x})$ is small but $P_{\theta}(\bm{x})$ is large (a ``spurious mode''). $D^\star(\bm{x})$ will have a peak near this spurious mode.
+This means $D$ reinforces incorrect behavior of $G$ and encourages $G$ to reproduce samples that it already makes (irrespective of whether they are anything like real data). \textbf{Using GANs with labelled data}\\ If (at least partially) labeled data is available, using the labels when training the discriminator $D$ may improve the performance of $G$.
+In this constellation, $G$ still has the same task as before and does not interact with the labels.
+However, for data with $n$ classes $D$ is constructed as a classifier for $(n+1)$ classes, where the extra class corresponds to `fake' data that $D$ attributes to coming from $G$.
 If a data point has a label, then this label is used as a reference in the cost function.
-If a datapoint has no label, then the first $n$ outputs of $D$ are summed up.

-\paragraph{One-sided label smoothing ---} this technique is useful not only for the $D$ in GANs but also other binary classification problems with neural networks.
-Often we observe that classifiers give proper results, but show a too confident probability.
-This overshooting confidence can be counteracted by one-sided label smoothing.
-The idea is to simply replace the target value for the real examples with a value slightly less than 1, e.g., 0.9.
-This smoothes the distribution of the discriminator.
-Why do we only perform this off-set one-sided and not also give a small nonzero value $\beta$ to the fake samples target values?
-If we were to do this, the optimal function for $D$ is

-Consider now a range of $\bm{x}$ for which $p_{\mathrm{data}}(\bm{x})$ is small but $p_{\mathrm{model}}(\bm{x})$ is large (a ``spurious mode''). $D^\star(\bm{x})$ will have a peak near this spurious mode.
-This means $D$ reinforces incorrect behavior of $G$.
-This will encourage $G$ to reproduce samples that it already makes (irrespective of whether they are anything like real data).
+If a datapoint has no label, then the first $n$ outputs of $D$ are summed up. \textbf{Arithmetics with GANs}\\ GANs can do linear arithmetics with inputs to add or remove abstract features from the output.
+In other words, the latent space, in which $\bm{z}$ is a point, has structure that can be exploited.
+This has been demonstrated using a DCGAN trained on images of faces: The gender and the feature `wearing glasses' can be added or subtracted and thus changed at will.
+Of course, such a result is only empirical, there is no formal mathematical theory why it works.